310mc/https-310mc.github.io-tl/source/_posts/other/parallel_world.md

 {% endbubble %}

 {% bubble Rchiaki %}
-“‘Parallel World’… In hero terms, that’d be like a multiverse, huh?”
+“‘Parallel World’… In hero-language, that’d be like a multiverse, huh?”

 “Which means there are parallel versions of Ra\*bits that went down a different path from the Ra\*bits we know.”